joshualouderback/joshualouderback.github.io/_posts/2016-01-30-ActionFoundation.md

 }
 {% endhighlight %}

 Look at that!
 We barely had to rewrite our code to fix that problem.
 Now the only major roadblock left is how do we tell this coroutine to start and how do we tell the following action to start after this one?
-If you think about our problem all we are trying to do is create an order of actions.
+If you think about our problem, all we are trying to do is create an order of actions.
 We are building a _sequence_!

 >